intercommit/basicjspws-demo/readme-dev.txt

 ### Compiling

-This project depends on the Basic JSP Webservice (com.descartes:basicjspws) project which delivers a jar-file that should be available in your Maven repository.
+This project depends on the Basic JSP Webservice (nl.intercommit:basicjspws) project which delivers a jar-file that should be available in your Maven repository.
 See the readme-dev.txt of that project about how to make this required jar-file available on your system.